math2001/goemoji/README.md

 ### Add a suffix

-I'm on Windows, and I'm using Hyper.
-At this time, Hyper has a bug, emoji take too much room, which "eat" the following char.
+I'm on Windows, and I'm using Hyper. ~~At this time, Hyper has a bug, emoji take too much room, which "eat" the following char~~.
 The solution to prevent this is to add a space just after (so that it eats the space).

+*Note: this bug has been fixed in the version* `1.3.1` *of Hyper.
+But I'll leave this feature, it* *might be useful for some people*.

 So, you can specify a suffix by passing it as an argument: